• Home /

 How do I fix errors on my credit report?

 You can file a dispute with the credit bureau.
-Credit bureaus are legally required to investigate and correct any verified errors, including medical debt, judgments, and more.
+Credit bureaus are required by law to investigate and correct any verified errors, including inaccuracies related to medical debt, judgments, and more.

 Do credit bureaus decide credit scores?

-No, credit bureaus compile credit reports.
-Credit scores are calculated by different entities based on the information in these reports.
+No, credit bureaus collect and compile credit reports.
+Credit scores are calculated by other entities based on the data provided in these reports.

 How do credit bureaus obtain my financial information?

-Credit bureaus get financial data from your past and current credit activities reported to them by lenders and creditors.
+Credit bureaus receive financial data from lenders and creditors based on your past and current credit activities.

 A credit bureau is a company that gathers, maintains, and provides information to mortgage lenders about a home buyer's credit history.